 - The item is not changed, but access is restricted for a period of time.

 - The item is permanently removed from the W&M Digital Archive.

 Honors Theses Exception

-Take-down requests are not honored for legacy honors theses submitted to the W&M Digital Archive (prior to spring 2014) or new honors thesis submissions to W&M Publish.
-Before submitting honors theses, authors must agree to a non-exclusive distribution license agreement which grants the College of William & Mary the "non-exclusive right to reproduce, and distribute your submission (including the abstract) to the public as well as the right to migrate or convert your submission, without alteration of content, to any medium or format for the purpose of preservation or continued distribution."
+Take-down requests are not honored for legacy honors theses submitted to the W&M Digital Archive (prior to spring 2014) or new honors thesis submissions to W&M ScholarWorks.
+Before submitting honors theses, authors must agree to a non-exclusive distribution license agreement which grants William & Mary the "non-exclusive right to reproduce, and distribute your submission (including the abstract) to the public as well as the right to migrate or convert your submission, without alteration of content, to any medium or format for the purpose of preservation or continued distribution."
 Authors are given the ability to embargo honors theses upon submission for a specified time period not to exceed 5 years.
-Embargos requested after submission will not be honored.
-As is policy of W&M Special Collections and Archives and pusuant to state agency records retention schedule GS 111 101085 which governs the retention of student theses and dissertations, honors theses produced in partial fulfillment of a degree from W&M are considered permanent college record and are therefore, barring an established term-limited embargo upon submission to the W&M Digital Archive or W&M Publish, considered permanent public record.
+Embargoes requested after submission will not be honored.
+As is policy of W&M Special Collections and Archives and pursuant to state agency records retention schedule GS 111 101085 which governs the retention of student theses and dissertations, honors theses produced in partial fulfillment of a degree from W&M are considered permanent college record and are therefore, barring an established term-limited embargo upon submission to the W&M Digital Archive or W&M ScholarWorks, considered permanent public record.

 Review of materials deposited